-Julie is a nationally certified school who has been employed by DoDEA since 2008.
-She enjoyed working with students from all three educational levels at Yokota Air Base until she received a transfer to Okinawa, Japan where she remains at Stearley Heights ES on Kaden Air Base.
-Julie has also worked in a wide variety of medical environments in her thirty-one years as a nurse such as addiction/recovery, case management, medical investigations, telephonic nursing and home health infusion therapy.
-She has taken on educational roles such as providing training and support as the Aspen Nurse Trainer for Honshu Japan and then Okinawa.
-She has been involved in developing continuing education courses where nurses could obtain college credits toward DoDEA requirements.
-She considers continuing education vital to her school nurse position by attending not only the Overseas School Health Nurses Association (OSHNA) conferences, but the National Association of School Nurses (NASN) summer conferences as well.
+Julie is a nationally certified school nurse who has been employed by DoDEA since 2008.
+She enjoyed working with students from all three educational levels at Yokota Air Base until she received a transfer to Okinawa, Japan where she remains at Stearley Heights ES on Kadena Air Base.
+Julie has also worked in a wide variety of medical environments in her thirty-three years as a nurse.
+She has taken on educational roles such as such as providing nursing Aspen Data Base training/ support and developing nursing continuing education courses for credit.
+She has been a key contributor in several of the OSHNA conferences in the last few years.
+This past year she teamed with another international school nurse to write and publish an article on school nursing overseas in the Online Journal in Nursing.
+Julie considers continuing education vital to her school nurse position by attending not only the Overseas School Health Nurses Association (OSHNA) conferences, but the National Association of School Nurses (NASN) summer conferences as well.
 This practice provides the much needed information and research required for school nurses to keep their practice not only current, but medically and educationally sound.
 The connections made at the conferences both professionally and socially nurture a sense of professionalism while maintaining the spirit of what it means to be a nurse and a healthy individual as well.
-Being active in the OSHNA organization is one way that she gives back to fellow nurses that have aided her along the way.
-Julie has been the OSHNA treasure for the past four years and has been recently elected as President Elect.
-This decision was empowered by her peers and participation in supporting the last three OSHNA conferences in the Pacific.
+Being active in the OSHNA organization is one way that Julie gives back to fellow nurses that have aided her along the way.
+Julie remains president for the school year 2018-2019, but has been an active OSHNA board member for the past six years as treasurer for four years, president for one year and president elect for one year.
 She strongly encourages other nurses to take on leadership roles and share their vast knowledge and experience with peers and the community alike.

 Past President Holly Gouldman, BSN, RN, NCSN